theoephraim/node-google-spreadsheet/docs/classes/google-spreadsheet-worksheet.md

 ?> The authentication method being used must have write access to the destination document as well

 ### Export

+Several export methods are available, which are the same as using the `File > Download` menu in the Google Sheets UI.
+The formats listed below export only a single sheet.
+See [GoogleSpreadsheet > Export](classes/google-spreadsheet?id=export) formats which include the entire document.

 #### `downloadAsCSV(returnStreamInsteadOfBuffer)` (async) :id=fn-downloadAsCSV
 > Export worksheet in CSV format